Water kefir / tibicos - wonderful probiotic, long-life secret

 METHOD

 Dissolve the sugar in the water.
-If you heated it, let it cool completely to room temperature.
+If you heat it let it cool completely to room temperature.
 If it is hot you will kill the kefir grains.
 Put it in the jar, add the other ingredients and stir.
 There should be plenty of air space at the top of the jar.

 Cover the jar with a piece of loose cloth, so it can breathe.
-Set the jar aside to ferment at room temperature for 24 to 72 hours in a cool part of the kitchen out of the sun.
+Set the jar aside to ferment at room temperature in a cool place out of the sun.

-Sometimes the kefir grains will float, but mostly they stay on the bottom of the jar.
-It is not necessary to stir the kefir while it is fermenting.
-Gentle stirring or swishing the jar may help the fermentation.
+Sometimes a few kefir grains will float, but mostly they stay on the bottom of the jar.
+It is not necessary to stir the kefir while it is fermenting, though gentle stirring or swishing the jar may help the fermentation.

-When finished, pick out the pieces of fruit and discard them, then strain out the tibicos grains to make the next batch.
+When your brew is ready to bottle, pick out the pieces of fruit and discard them, then strain out the tibicos grains to make the next batch.
+The grains should have grown - ranging from almost no growth to doubling, depending on the conditions.

 The perfect temperature for water kefir is 22C / 71F.
 However, it will thrive in a range of 18-28C / 65-82F.
-At temperatures outside this range, some of the microorganisms will still thrive, but others will die off and the symbiotic integrity of the culture may be lost.
+At higher temperatures some of the microorganisms will still thrive, but others will die off and the symbiotic integrity of the culture may be lost.
+At lower temperatures your brew will be OK but will slow down.
+If you do not need kefir for a while you can keep it in the refrigerator as long as it is above 4C / 39F.
+Freezing water kefir grains will usually destroy them.

 Taste it.
 It is no longer flat, sweet water.
-It has a slightly sour or tart bite along with a little sweetness.
-There may also be a few tiny bubbles effervescing when you move the jar.
-Depending on the ingredients you used, it may taste a little like a red wine, complex fruity, or have its own unique flavour.
+It should be dry, slightly sour, with an acidic or tart bite along with just a little sweetness.
+It is important that it is not sweet.
+Leave it long enough that virtually all of the sugar is gone.
+There may be a few tiny bubbles effervescing when you move the jar.
+Depending on the ingredients you used, it may taste a little like a dry red wine, complex fruity, or have its own delicious unique flavour.

 Storage